Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

 This behavior is expected as you are not authenticated.
 The client application will be authenticated, so it will be able to access the Web API.

+## Explore the sample

 Explore the sample by signing in into the TodoList client, adding items to the To Do list and assigning them to users.
 If you stop the application without signing out, the next time you run the application, you won't be prompted to sign in again.

+For Home Tenant, admin needs to sign-in first as `User.Read.All` permission requires admin consent for the organization.

-To make the sample work for guest tenant, you need to provision service principal for that tenant.
+For guest tenant, you need to provision service principal for that tenant.
 It can be done by clicking on `Admin Consent` link that is present on home page of Web App.
 The link provides consent screen that is used to create service principal by admin of the guest tenant.

 > NOTE: Remember, the To-Do list is stored in memory in this `TodoListService` app.
 Each time you run the projects, your To-Do list will get emptied.